Selection: The Fable of Mabel (Twardzik)

 An interesting record, with music originating on previously issued 10″ records.

-UK Vogue Records first UK release pressed from 1st matrix probably around 1955
+UK Vogue Records, subsidiary label of Decca, first UK release, pressed probably around 1955-6

 Showing its fifty five years age in the yellowing of the paper card cover.